trblackw/blog/content/blog/handle-auth-with-react-router-and-typescript/index.md

 Getting straight to it, I'm going to present the most recent setup I've been using for role-based authentication using react-router and TypeScript.
 That being said, this is not an intro to either of these technologies.
 In other words, the examples I'll provide will assume a base-level understanding of how they work.

+Just a quick note before we get into code.
+This system is definitely not, full-stop, all you will need to effectively authenticate your production-level applications.
+This will not incorporate Redux or any other state management solution, nor will it address all the pieces of the puzzle.
+My goal is that it will serve as a base for others to build off of.

 __NOTE: For simplicity, example code will use local storage for token management.
 I don't recommend this approach for production applications__

 ******